 You’ll find plenty of theories online suggesting that what you eat can directly affect seborrheic dermatitis (essentially a more severe form of dandruff).
 But is this true?

-So far, no meaningful link between diet and seborrheic dermatitis has been published by any regulatory body worldwide, including the FDA.
+So far, no meaningful link between diet and seborrheic dermatitis has been published by any regulatory body worldwide.

 Head & Shoulders Clinically Proven Solutions is a shampoo designed to help fight stubborn dandruff.

-Its anti-dandruff ingredient, selenium sulfide, is one of the most effective ingredients you can get.
+Its anti-dandruff ingredient, selenium sulphide, is one of the most effective ingredients you can get.

-There’s no need to change your diet to tackle the symptoms – simply use Head & Shoulders every time you wash your hair to keep it under control.
+There’s no need to change your diet to tackle dandruff issues – simply use Head & Shoulders every time you wash your hair to keep it under control.